lorissette13/lorismilloni/README.md

 * Very determinated, I started making a career change from Literature to Code and then I got into Trybe (a school of web development)
 * In Trybe I started developing web sites and then I finally understood what I was doing
 * I have used Linux as main system my whole life, and I look for an open source future
-* Soon as I finish Trybe in october, I'll dive deep into Ruby, the language designed for programmer happiness, said The Odin Project
-* And now that I know what I'm doing I want to try Python again

 ---